jmasaviru/project-three/README.md

   ### Deployment
   * Heroku

+  ## Concept

+  The application was created and designed to function as a web app for a learning institution meaning that it would be an ideal interface for [any university](https://any-university.herokuapp.com/home) or school to use.

   ## Usage

   The functionality is varied based on the type and role of user: Faculty, Student, Alumni, Admin.

   * Faculty: User is able to view different employee categories and each employee profile which comprises of the instructor's profile, email and phone number.
 This is also accessible via a search function.
 Administrator can add and delete employees via an add & delete function which is hidden from non-administrators using role-based authentication.